Costs of Studying

 International students at Osnabrück University who have questions about searching and applying for jobs in Germany and would like to learn more about the regional job market, can check International: working in Germany for more information.

-Students whose set study time study time credit has been passed, pay a long-term tuition fee of €500 for each semester in accordance with Section 13 NHG.
+Students whose study entitlement has been used up, pay a long-term tuition fee of €500 for each semester in accordance with § 13 NHG.

-3. are caring for a close relative in need of care within the meaning of Section 7 (3) of the Caregiver Leave Act (Pflegezeitgesetz) (at least 10 hours per week),
+- are caring for a close relative in need of care within the meaning of § 7 section 3 of the Caregiver Leave Act (Pflegezeitgesetz) at least 10 hours per week,

-Please refer to Non-use of the study time credit to find out which evidence you need to provide for a semester in which the long-term tuition fee is not charged.
+Please refer to non-use of the study entitlement to find out which evidence you need to provide for a semester in which the long-term tuition fee is not charged.

 Here is a list of approximate monthly living costs.